paxdev/paxdev.github.io/_posts/2021-12-03-evergreen-builds-with-docker.md

 In this post I am using Linux containers, but the principle works equally well with Windows Containers

+## Sample app

+The principles here work for any Angular app, but, if you want to code along, the source code for the app I'm using is at https://github.com/paxdev/docker-demo.

 ## How a Docker build works

 A Docker `Image` is built from a `Context` and a `Dockerfile`.